ONLINE HELP

 2. Click "Link".

-3. In the window that appears, specify:
+3. In the window that appears, indicate:

-• The target of the link.
+• The link target.
 The link can:

-4. Validate.
+4. Confirm.
 The link is automatically created.

 Inserting a bookmark